mataleogml/DataNotes/README.md

-# stickie
+# DataNotes
-A fun cool way to display all your datapoints as interactive sticky notes on your website
+DataNotes is a straightforward SVG-based data visualization tool.
+It enables you to display the data points gathered during your research and affiliation process in a visually appealing manner.